shawna-p/mysterious-messenger/docs/creating-characters.rst

 If the character will appear in story mode sections, you should define the following fields:

 `window_color`
     A string containing the colour code that will be used for the dialogue window of this character during Story Mode.
-Replaces the need for the ``window_background`` property.
+Replaces the ``window_background`` property.
 If not provided, defaults to a grey colour.

     e.g. "#C8954D"